 It is far more common to find Total Quality Management (TQM) training through a certificate program than through a degree program.
 Many certificate programs in the subject are designed for working professionals who want to learn ways to analyze work processes and improve their company's products.
-However, individuals who want to gain an overview of the quality management field can enroll in a graduate degree program in quality assurance.
+Certificates are available at the undergraduate and graduate level.
+However, individuals who want to gain an overview of the quality management field can enroll in a master's degree program in quality assurance.

 Certificate in Total Quality Management